keeffEoghan/yonder-site/notes.md

 - Squarespace setup
     - Transfer template, domain to live
 - Document some of the Squarespace workarounds you're using
+    - 2 Ways of doing the header banners:
+        - With the Squarespace image poster layout and correct font settings (defaults)
+        - With a `text-block`, `h1`, and header code injected `style` or `code-block` to give it a background image: `.yr-main > .sqs-layout:first-child > .sqs-row:first-child > .col:first-child > .sqs-block-html { /* ... */ }`
     - [Navigation links](https://support.squarespace.com/hc/en-us/articles/205814758-Using-links-in-your-navigation)
     - Arbitrary files (e.g: SVG):
         - [As file links](https://support.squarespace.com/hc/en-us/articles/205813928)